dini-ag-kim/avram/specification.md

 A **range** is a sequence of digits or a sequence of digits followed by a dash (`-`) and a second sequence of digits.
 The second sequence, if given, SHOULD have same length as the first.
 The numeric values of each sequence are called **start number** and **end number**, respectively.
 The end number, if given, MUST be larger than the start number.
 Examples of valid ranges include `0`, `00`, `3-7`, `03-12`, and `1-09` but not `7-2`.
 A string **matches** a range if it is a sequence of digits of same length as the longest sequence in the range and the numerical value is equal to or within the start number and the end number of the range.
 For instance `7` matches range `0-9` but it does not match `1-3` nor `03-10` and `07` matches `03-10` but not `0-9`.

+**categories** are an aray of strings to group field and/or subfields by purpose or other criteria.
+The form and meaning of strings in categories are out of the scope of this specification.

+[categories]: #data-types

 ### Records

 [records]: #records